Everyone needs an outlet of some kind. While stretching is a great reset for your body, creative journaling is a great way to take care of your mind.

-The one assignment that changed my life and I still use to this day, five years later, is a creativity journal.
+The one assignment that changed my life and that I still use to this day, five years later, is a creativity journal.

 What is creative journaling?